Nostalgic instrumental rock with inspired percussion

 Doug and Sarah Haag are a married couple from Fortville Indiana who studied percussion in college.
-Neither pursued a career in the music field but recently went through a musical rebirth when Sarah started playing marimba again, 12 years after leaving it at college.
+Neither initially pursued a career in the music field but recently went through a musical rebirth when Sarah started playing marimba again, 12 years after leaving it at college.
 Just one year later they added hammered dulcimer to their line up and now offer a range of cover tunes, modern classical works, movie themes, and even some hymns.
-Doug is a master on cajon and percussion, and Sarah is a 2018 Hit Like A Girl Contest Winner and a top 5 finalist in this year's National Hammer Dulcimer Championship.
+Doug is a master on cajon and percussion, and Sarah is a 2018 Hit Like A Girl Contest Winner and a top 5 finalist in the 2018 National Hammer Dulcimer Championship.
 Playing at venues like the Indianapolis Artsgarden, the Rhythm!
-Discovery Center, and various art walks and festivals, Resonate150 is out to surprise and inspire audiences with rich unique sounds of tuned wood,strings, and acoustic percussion!
+Discovery Center, and various art walks and festivals, Resonate150 is out to surprise and inspire audiences with rich unique sounds of tuned wood, strings, and acoustic percussion!

 Percussionists at neighboring schools, Doug and Sarah met at a music competition (ISSMA Solo & Ensemble).
 They both attended Ball State University with majors in music education & performance.
 While both went through the same program and played many of the same instruments and works, Doug had a love for drum set and hand drums while Sarah gravitated towards keyboard instruments such as marimba.
 One shared passion was snare drum in marching band.

 In 2004 Sarah graduated and no longer had access to marimba - that part of her music was left in the past and essentially forgotten.
 After getting married they spent the next decade focused on careers: Sarah worked for a premier mutual fund company as a service rep and later business analyst.
 Doug spent time in several roles including radio personality / event coordinator, barista, and insurance agent.
 He currently works as a supervisor for a respected insurance company.
 Meanwhile, the couple engaged in music through their church worship team with Doug playing drum set and Sarah on bass guitar.
 In 2013 they welcomed a son, and Sarah made the leap to be a stay at home mom right before Christmas 2014.

 AN EPIC YEAR AND A NEW START